lucidsoftware/lucid-android/README.md

 Lucid Android is designed to consolidate scala helpers for developing Android applications.

-Right now there are two features of the library.
+Right now there are three features of the library.

 1. A logging trait
 2. A lifecycle management macro
+3. Android-centric ExecutionContexts

 ## Logging